Angela Lansbury: Honours and legacy

 In the 1960s, The New York Times referred to Lansbury as the "First Lady of Musical Theatre".
 She described herself as an actress who also could sing, although in her early film appearances her singing was repeatedly dubbed; Sondheim stated that she had a strong voice, albeit with a limited range.
 In The Oxford Companion to the American Musical, Thomas Hischak related that Lansbury was "more a character actress than a leading lady" for much of her career, one who brought "a sparkling stage presence to her work".
 Gottfried described her as "an American icon", while the BBC characterized her as "one of Britain's favourite exports," and The Independent suggested that she could be considered Britain's most successful actress.
 In The Guardian, journalist Mark Lawson described her as a member of the "acting aristocracy in three countries" – Britain, Ireland, and the United States.

 Gottfried noted that Lansbury's public image was "practically saintly".
 A 2007 interviewer for The New York Times described her as "one of the few actors it makes sense to call beloved", noting that a 1994 article in People magazine awarded her a perfect score on its "lovability index".
 The New Statesman commented that she "has the kind of pulling power many younger and more ubiquitous actors can only dream of."
 Lansbury was a gay icon.
 She described herself as being "very proud of the fact", attributing her popularity among gay people to her performance in Mame; an article in The Philadelphia Inquirer suggested that Murder, She Wrote had further broadened her appeal with that demographic.

 Following the announcement of Lansbury's death, many figures in the entertainment industry praised her on social media.
 The actor Jason Alexander called her "one of the most versatile, talented, graceful, kind, witty, wise, classy ladies" he had ever met.
 Actor Uzo Aduba called her an "icon of the stage", while actor Josh Gad noted that it was rare that "one person can touch multiple generations, creating a breadth of work that defines decade after decade.
 Angela Lansbury was that artist".
 Screenwriter and actor Mark Gatiss praised Lansbury as "the very definition of a pro," while Douglas C. Baker, the producing director for Center Theatre Group, stated that "Angela was a titan of show business, but at the same time she was one of the most kind and approachable people you would ever meet [...]
 Impeccably professional, genuine and deeply hilarious."
 Former Walt Disney Studios CEO Robert Iger described her "a consummate professional, a talented actress, and a lovely person."
 Others who posted in remembrance of Lansbury included Kristin Chenoweth, Viola Davis, Jesse Tyler Ferguson, Harvey Fierstein, Kathy Griffin, Jeremy O. Harris, Brent Spiner, George Takei, and Rachel Zegler.
+On October 12 theatres across the West End of London, dimmed their lights for two minutes to mark Lansbury's passing.